What makes any casino game interesting is when the play suddenly changes.

 You’d have to be insane to split 5s.
 I’d rather double down on a pair of 5s if I’m feeling adventurous.

-So, what are the best hands to split or double down?
+So, what are the best hands to split or double down when playing blackjack for real money?
 And are there times when going against conventional wisdom is less risky?
 Find out below.